tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     options snd_mia index=0
     options snd_hda_intel index=1

-lsmod | grep snd to get a devices list

-snd_mia and snd_hda_intel are the modules used by the respective cards.
+Use $ cat /proc/asound/modules to get the loaded sound modules and their order.
+This list is usually all that is needed for the loading order.
-This configuration assumes you have one mia sound card and one card using snd_hda_intel (e.g. onboard).
+Use $ lsmod | grep snd to get a devices & modules list.
+This configuration assumes you have one mia sound card using snd_mia and one (e.g. onboard) card using snd_hda_intel.

 You can also provide an index of -2 to instruct ALSA to never use a card as the primary one.
 Distributions such as Linux Mint and Ubuntu use the